Researching Aboriginal and Torres Strait Islander military service

 Sources that may help you find the name under which someone served:

 Does someone in your family or community have military documents or memorabilia such as discharge certificates, pay books, or medals that belonged to the person you are researching?
 These items will record the individual’s service number and the name they served under.

-- Guide to Indigenous service
+- Indigenous service list

 - Finding your family

 The Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS) has resources and guides for researching Aboriginal and Torres Strait Islander individuals, families, communities, and places.
 The guide About names may help with establishing the name used by an individual at the time they enlisted.

 - Bringing Them Home name index

 The Bringing Them Home name index at the National Archives of Australia (NAA) is a list of names of all Aboriginal and Torres Strait Islander people whose names appear in government files.

 - Researching Aboriginal and Torres Strait Islander defence force service by Dr Chris Clark

 This paper outlines sources that can be used for researching Aboriginal and Torres Strait Islander military service, and may provide answers to problems found within the archival sources.